zhibogogo/cc-ocr.github.io/content/blog/qwen2-vl/index.md

 * **Multilingual Support**: to serve global users, besides English and Chinese, Qwen2-VL now supports the understanding of texts in different languages inside images, including most European languages, Japanese, Korean, Arabic, Vietnamese, etc.
 <br><br>

-We have open-sourced Qwen2-VL models, including Qwen2-VL-2B and Qwen2-VL-7B under the Apache 2.0 license, as well as Qwen2-VL-72B under the Qwen license.
-These models are now integrated with Hugging Face Transformers, vLLM, and other third-party frameworks.
-We hope you enjoy using them!
+We opensource Qwen2-VL-2B and Qwen2-VL-7B with Apache 2.0 license, and we release the API of Qwen2-VL-72B!
+The opensource is integrated to Hugging Face Transformers, vLLM, and other third-party frameworks.
+Hope you enjoy!